timofurrer/confluo/README.md

 ⇢ **confluo** is a minimalist scalable distributed microservice framework using AMQP/RabbitMQ as a broker.

+*Note: this project is under heavy development!
+Contributions are more than appreciated!*

 ```python
 import asyncio
 from confluo.core import Service